samclee/Snaketris/README.md

 # Snaketris [(link)](http://samchristopherlee.com/snaketris/)
 It's Snake.
 And also Tetris.
 Arrow keys to play both.
 Make sure to click on the canvas to focus it.

+## Controls
+Move - WASD